Southampton F.C. 0–9 Leicester City F.C.: Summary

 Ben Chilwell opened the scoring in the 10th minute.
-Ryan Bertrand of Southampton was dismissed for a studs-up challenge in the build-up to the goal, confirmed by VAR, two minutes later.
+Ryan Bertrand of Southampton was dismissed for a studs-up challenge in the build-up to the goal, confirmed by the video assistant referee (VAR), two minutes later.
 Leicester were 3–0 up by the 19th minute, thanks to Youri Tielemans and Ayoze Pérez.
 Pérez added the fourth on the 39th minute, with Jamie Vardy scoring on the stroke of half-time to send Leicester into the break ahead 5–0.
 Pérez completed his hat-trick on the 57th minute, with Vardy adding his second and Leicester's seventh a minute later.
 James Maddison scored a 85th minute free-kick before Jamie Vardy completed his own hat-trick with a penalty four minutes into stoppage time.
-The final whistle blasted after the penalty was made.
+The final whistle went after the penalty was made.
 It was only the second time in Premier League history that two players scored a hat-trick for one team in the same game, last coming in an Arsenal 6–1 win over Southampton on 7 May 2003 with Jermaine Pennant and Robert Pires scoring three goals apiece.